 The hallmark symptom of herpes is a group of blisters on a red base.
 These blisters dry up rapidly and leave scabs that last anywhere from a few days to a few weeks, depending on the severity of the infection.
 This pattern has important implications for the many people who fear they have herpes but don't: If something lasts for weeks, it is unlikely to be herpes.

 Herpes infections feel dry and crusty, and they sometimes itch.
-Some patients have a "prodrome," which is when certain symptoms occur before the actual sores becomes fully evident.
+Some patients have a "prodrome," which is the occurrence of certain symptoms before the actual sores become fully evident.
 The prodrome to herpes infections typically involves a burning or tingling sensation that precedes the appearance of blisters by a few hours or a day or two.

 What is primary oral herpes?